Common questions about GitBook and the new version

 For now, we only support GitHub synchronization.
 We do not support other git hosting services, like GitLab.
 The content on GitBook is still always backed-up and versioned.
-In the future, we will offer export of your content as a git repository.
-Your content will always be available to export in different format, so it is never locked on our platform.
+Your content is always available to export, so it is never locked on our platform.

 The new version of GitBook no longer supports exporting to PDF and other ebooks format.
 A lot of rich-content does not translate well from the Web to PDF.
 GitBook will expose a developer API for people to consume and extend their content.
 It is not excluded that someone build a PDF export tool using the API, but it will not be officially supported.

 Offline access is a different matter, and if relevant, we might implement it officially in the future.
 It will just not be in the form of a PDF export.